Baton Rouge's Alex Cook put his iPhone at the heart of his ambient music project.

 “They’re not bad but they’re not great,” Cook says.

-Working as he does sounds very 2019, but it has given Cook a reason to rethink his whole musical enterprise.
-The centrality of technology to our lives makes being a singer/songwriter strumming an acoustic guitar seem like an antique enterprise, but Cook now sees all of his projects as related.
+Working the way he does sounds very 2019, but it has given Cook a reason to rethink his whole musical enterprise.
+The centrality of technology to our lives makes a singer/songwriter strumming an acoustic guitar seem antiquated, but Cook now sees all of his projects as related.
 “Whether I’m using this 50 year-old accordion or this 10 year-old guitar or this two year-old phone, how really different is it?”
 Cook asks.
 “It’s just a machine you’re using to do some things.”
 And he approached each machine in the same way, not as something that required mastery as much as something to understand.
 “I’m going to use these things to get what I need out of them.”

 As if to underline that point, Cook released Museumgoer 3 just days ago, three months after Museumgoer 2 and a couple of weeks after we talked.
 This time, he made an online Commodore 64 emulator the central feature of the music.
 “My first instrument, before guitars or keys or anything, was the Commodore 64,” he writes in the liner notes on Bandcamp.
 “I wrote countless sound programs when I was 15, many of them before I had a disk drive so I would wait as long as possible before deleting one to write the next one.”